molayab/molayab.github.io/_posts/2020-10-01-the-most-common-mistake-using-mvp.md

 If you have developed a mobile application, maybe you have been heard about MVP.
 It is an architecture pattern that separates the business-responsibility from the view, adding a new artifact called the presenter.
 In synthesis, the approach is pretty easy to follow.
 It defines three artifacts: ***the view***, ***the presenter***, and ***the model***.
 All those work together to enforce the single responsibility (SR) and separation of concerns (SoC) principles. *A priori* it seems to be easy to follow, and detonates that at least the view will contain all view-related logic, the model will carry all the data needed to build the view and the presenter will orchestrate everything following some business-related logic.
 In the notebook, it sounds perfect!

-Some approaches uses MVP just a internal part of the overall architecture, most commonly used on the presentation layer, using the presenter as a bridge between the other parts of more complex architectures.
+Some approaches uses MVP just as internal part of the overall architecture, most commonly used on the presentation layer, using the presenter as a bridge between the other parts of more complex architectures.
 Making this patter very flexible and powerful.
-Let's check the class diagram that MVP defines:
+Let's check what MVP defines:

 ![MVP Overview](https://upload.wikimedia.org/wikipedia/commons/d/dc/Model_View_Presenter_GUI_Design_Pattern.png)